Rishab2707/IPCV_Project/README.md

                                                       matplotlib==3.2.1
                                                       scipy==1.4.1

+## train_mask_detector.py:
-train_mask_detector.py: This file creates a deep learning model "mask_detector.model" which produces the probability of a face mask being worn.
+This file creates a deep learning model "mask_detector.model" which produces the probability of a face mask being worn.

+Note: Please change the below line (which is the directory for image dataset) in the above file to your working directory

+                                                      DIRECTORY = r"C:\Users\Rishab\IPCV_Project\dataset"

 code to run :

                                                       python train_mask_detector.py

+## detect_mask_video.py:
-detect_mask_video.py: This file provides a real time detection of face mask on a human face from a video camera (WebCam in this case).
+This file provides a real time detection of face mask on a human face from a video camera (WebCam in this case).

 code to run :